romanbishof/dress-me-app/README.md

 4. Start the development server:

    ```
-   npm start
+   npm run dev
    ```

-   The app will be accessible at http://localhost:3000 in your web browser.
+   The app will be accessible at http://localhost:port in your web browser.

-5. Open your web browser and visit `http://localhost:3000` to access the Closet Builder application.
+5. Open your web browser and visit `http://localhost:port` to access the Closet Builder application.